SunZhi-Will/sunui-design/README.md

 # Sun UI Design

-A modern React UI component library built with Next.js and TailwindCSS, featuring beautiful animations and customizable components.
+A modern React UI component library featuring beautiful animations and customizable components.
+Built with React, TailwindCSS, and TypeScript, it's perfect for any React project.

 ## Features